XingxingHuang/Leetcode-for-Fun/README.md

 [189](https://leetcode.com/problems/rotate-array/description/) Easy but interesting, use as many methods as you can to rotate array.
 Must know the reverse method by two reverses.

 [202](https://leetcode.com/problems/happy-number/description/) Happy Number.
 Interesting problem with two solutions.
 One solution is similiar to the cycle detetion in linkedlist.

+[401](https://leetcode.com/problems/binary-watch/discuss/) easy question.
+Attention: think more about each question.
+Every question has its own method.

+[404](https://leetcode.com/problems/sum-of-left-leaves) Sum of Left Leaves.
+Many tree problems can be solved with iterative and recursive methods.

 --